Montana Wage Law Explained

-The Montana Labor Laws, contained in the Montana Wage Payment Act, address many issues relating to the relationship between employer and employee, including the rules for the payment of wages, overtime pay, final wages, the rules for authorized and unauthorized payroll deductions, and recordkeeping requirements.
+The Montana Labor Laws, contained in the Montana Wage Payment Act, addresses many issues relating to the relationship between employer and employee, including the rules for the payment of wages, overtime pay, final wages, the rules for authorized and unauthorized payroll deductions, and recordkeeping requirements.

 Our overtime rights lawyers represent Montana employees who have been subjected to workplace wage and hour violations and take cases on a contingent fee basis – no fee if no recovery of backpay.
 If you believe you’ve been deprived of the compensation to which you’re legally entitled, please contact the Lore Law Firm.